EU calls for Afghanistan ceasefire

 "But not many more days that again will go into weeks and will possibly raise the perception that something is happening," he told reporters.

+US Forces-Afghanistan, headquartered in Kabul, did not immediately return a request for comment on Esper's visit.

+Since Trump ended talks with the Taliban, Zalmay Khalilzad, the US special envoy leading negotiations, has spoken informally with insurgents in Pakistan, raising the possibility the US is seeking to resume discussions.

-Violence in Afghanistan meanwhile continues unabated.
+In the mean time, violence in Afghanistan continues unabated.
 On Friday, at least 70 people were killed when a mosque in Nangarhar province was bombed.